Development Environment Installation

 visual studio installer

-When the installation finishes, the Visual Studio installer will open automatically.
-For example, if you have both the 2017 and 2019 versions, they will appear together in a single installer.
+Once the installation is finished, the Visual Studio installer will open automatically.
+For example, if you have both the 2017 and 2019 versions, both will appear in a single installer.

-The window you see will be similar to the following, which contains a series of components that you can add to your Visual Studio.
+The window you'll see looks like this, and it contains several components you can add to Visual Studio.

-You can add these components both individually and in packages, which is much more convenient.
+These components can be added individually or in packages, which is much more convenient.

 visual studio 2019 installation

-For us, the only necessary package is the one that includes ".Net Core."
-Then click install.
+For us, only one of the packages is necessary: the one that includes ".Net Core."
+Click on install.

-The download size is rather large, about 7GB, so it may take a while.
-When finished, you'll see a "Launch" button in the launcher; clicking it (or searching it in the start menu) will open Visual Studio 2019.
+The download size is fairly large, around 7GB, so it might take a while.
+When finished, you’ll see that in the same launcher there will be a "Launch" button.
+Click it (or find it in the start menu) to open Visual Studio 2019.

 2 - Creating an Application in Visual Studio